Skip to main content

 With only six years remaining to implement the 2030 Agenda for Sustainable Development, the world is on track to achieve only 17 per cent of targets [1].
 Achieving these targets requires systemic transformations, including mobilizing new financing and reallocating existing resources.
 A paradigm shift is essential to increase financial flows and strategically realign resources for a sustainable and just economic transition, as traditional finance approaches are insufficient.

-The discussion emphasized the critical role of policy coherence and multi-stakeholder partnerships in driving financial transitions necessary for sustainable development.
+The discussion also emphasized the critical role of policy coherence and multi-stakeholder partnerships in driving financial transitions necessary for sustainable development.
 Misalignments and fragmented approaches undermine the effectiveness of financial strategies.
 Consequently, promoting collaboration among governments, financial institutions, civil society, and the private sector is vital to ensure that financial resources effectively contribute to advancing the Sustainable Development Goals (SDGs).

 There is a need to accelerate the mobilization of domestic resources to leverage private capital and to be more strategic in the way resources are spent